the-expanse/SideQuestWiki/BMBF.md

 ## How to Install the BMBF APKs into your headset
 ----

-After you have downloaded both the APKs for BMBF Launch SideQuest and look for a button top right button that when hovered over says `Install APK file from folder`, and click it, In the popup it opens locate and install both of the APKs before restarting your headset, you can see they have both installed from `My Tasks` which you can also get to in the top bar and after they are installed you can close SideQuest.
+After you have downloaded both the APKs for BMBF Launch SideQuest and look for a button top right button that when hovered over says `Install APK file from folder` (looks like a box icon with a down arrow on it) and click it, In the popup locate both the first and second APKs and install them each, then restart your headset, after they are installed you can close SideQuest and find the launcher for BMBF at the bottom of OculusTV>Channels

 ## Where is BMBF in headset?
 ----

-BMBF will always be located in headset in `OculusTV` located on your main Oculus menu navigation bar in your home dome under `Channels` and can be launched from there to enable and disable mods, as well as install or remove songs without a PC.
+BMBF will always be located in headset in `OculusTV` found on your main Oculus menu navigation bar in your home dome under `Channels` and can be launched from there to enable and disable and install mods, as well as install or remove songs all without a PC.

 ## Make sure you have properly uninstalled any non functioning or old BeatSaber and BMBF using SideQuests "My Apps" tab before proceeding if updating to a new version or previously installed and faulty.